idaholab/moose/modules/solid_mechanics/doc/content/source/materials/ComputeElasticityTensor.md

 See [below](#rotation-examples) for examples of tensor rotations.

-For a general stiffness tensor with 21 independent components, the elasticity tensor within the tensor mechanics module can be represented with the notation shown in [eq:rank4tensor_aux_indices].
+For a general stiffness tensor with 21 independent components, the elasticity tensor within the solid mechanics module can be represented with the notation shown in [eq:rank4tensor_aux_indices].
 Nonetheless, the full Rank-4 tensor with all 81 components is created by `ComputeElasticityTensor`.
 \begin{equation}